What’s a Good Alternative to a Dog Crate – 3 Options with Examples

 - Doggy Day Care – There might be someone in your area who is willing to look after him while you are at work and who has other dogs.
 (Great for canine socializing, especially if he likes to bark at other dogs.
 That should teach him how to get used to them and you don’t have to deal with it the beginning.)

 - Dog Fencing or Dog Gates – Pick a room in the house that is not too large and set up a simple gate at the door.
 Petco has several that you can choose from like the North States MyPet Paws Portable Petgate which costs $16.95 or you can go for something more fancy and expensive like the Richell One-Touch White Pet Gate II Wide at $193.79.
+These can work well for crate training puppies in a group.

 - Play Pens – Frankly, I prefer these because they are easy to take apart and reassembled and can be placed anywhere you want.
 They look great, and best of all, they allow you to see exactly what your dog is up to.